Q: (Windows Vista) The installer won't work. It fails to create a directory / write a file

 A: This is because Grafx2 allows you to move the cursor with a joystick instead of the mouse.
 Some joysticks tend to report buggy values even when you don't touch them, causing the cursor to move.
 Unplug your joystick and it will work better.

 When the menu is hidden, hit F10 to show it again (default shortcut)

 Q: How can I make the brush become monochrome, and how can I get it back to its normal state?

 A: You can do it (assuming that you haven't modified the default keys) with the keys Shift+F4 to make the brush become monochrome, and Shift+B to get the multi-coloured brush back.
 With the mouse, it's Right-click on the brush selection icon, and Right-click on the Brush grab icon.

 Q: No sound comes out from my Ultra-maxi-sound-blaster-galaxy-64-3D-pnp, so what can I do?

 A: Well...
 You must understand that this program is not a soundtracker nor a music-player :) ...
 So if you want some music, you'll have either to play modules with a good player, or to switch your Hi-Fi on.

 Q: Where can I get the latest version of GrafX2?

-A: The only place where you will find the latest version for sure is our web site: http://grafx2.tk .
+A: The only place where you will find the latest version for sure is our web site grafx2.tk or the dedicated gitlab page .
 Nevertheless, it isn't impossible that GrafX2 may also be found on FTP or web sites dedicated to the "demo-scene" (e.g. ftp://ftp.scene.org).

 Q: Why is the tool bar at the bottom of the screen instead of at the right side like in Deluxe Paint (copyright Electronic Arts)?